bitmax-exchange/api-doc/bitmax-api-doc-v1.2.md

 Each `depth` message contains a timestamp `ts` field and a sequence number `seqnum` field.

-* timestamp (`ts`) - the UTC timestamp in milliseconds of the latest depth update contained in message.
+* timestamp (`ts`) - the UTC timestamp in milliseconds of the latest depth update contained in the message.
-* sequence number (`seqnum`) - a strictly increasing integer number for each depth update assigned by the server.
+* sequence number (`seqnum`) - the sequence number is a strictly increasing integer number for each depth update assigned by the server.
+In the message, it is the `seqnum` of the lastest depth update.

 Both timestamp and sequence number are set for each symbol.
 Please do not compare values from difference symbols.
 Note that these fields are **experimental** and may be changed in the future.